LogoLogo

 Availability

 Uptime of the link over the selected period, expressed as a percentage.
 This may include "device not contactable" periods if set on the folder.
-Availability calculations exclude periods when a watch is in maintenance
+Maintenance Windows do not affect the up/down state of a watch so availability calculations exclude periods when a watch is in maintenance.

 Availability